Swap76/NodeJS_Mongo_BoilerPlate/README.md

-# React_Blog
+# NodeJS_Blog_RestAPI
-CRUD Blog using React, NodeJS, Experss
+CRUD Blog using NodeJS, Experss, MongoDB

 This project uses MongoDB Atlas as database .Connecting to it is pretty simple , make sure you have .env file along with a proper net connection .